Debugging the Frontend | Yext Hitchhikers Platform

 - Common issues and how to troubleshoot

-When you notice display issues on an Answers page, you’ll want to debug the frontend.
-You can begin debugging the frontend once you’ve published a build to Staging or used the Live Preview functionality.
+When you notice display issues on a Search page, you’ll want to debug the frontend.
+You can debug the frontend using Live Preview, a deploy preview link, or on a staging link.
 It’s possible that your recent build or preview has produced some funky results on the frontend, like the below:

 If we see something like this, we automatically know that there is a frontend issue.
 The FAQ vertical is not structured as an accordion CardType, which we know is always the case with FAQ cards.
 The Vertical is also missing a “FAQs” section title.
 These are two signals that something is off in your frontend.